AmeyKamat/EventNotifier/README.md

 1. Run command ```crontab -e``` on bash console.
 2. Append the file with ```00 00 * * * chmod 777 {path_to_eventNotifier.sh}/eventNotifier.sh; {path_to_eventNotifier.sh}/eventNotifier.sh```
 3. Press ```Ctrl``` + ```X```
-This line indicates that at 00:00 midnight, eventNotifier.sh has to be set as executable and the executed.
+This line indicates that at 00:00 midnight, eventNotifier.sh has to be set as executable and then executed.

 ## Licence
-The Software is released under [GNU Lesser General Public License v3.0](LICENSE),
+The Software is released under [GNU Lesser General Public License v3.0](LICENSE).

 ## Contact
 Author: Amey Kamat